Tuguegarao: Economy

 Within the past three decades, its economy gradually shifted from agriculture to trading, commerce and services.
 The shift was ushered by Tuguegarao's role as the Regional Government Center and Center of Commerce in Northern Luzon.
 In early 2016, Tuguegarao City was named as one of the ten emerging cities in the 2015 Next Wave Cities report, conducted by Department of Science and Technology - Information and Communications Technology Office (DOST-ICTO).

 On June 30, 2020, the Department of Information and Communications Technology (DICT), in partnership with the IT and Business Process Association of the Philippines (IBPAP) and Leechiu Property Consultants (LPC), named Tuguegarao as one of the 25 "digital cities" poised to be prospect growth areas of the information technology and business process management (IT-BPM) sector in the country by 2025.

 Currently, Tuguegarao has two major public markets, namely, the Don Domingo Public Market — located in the upper part of Poblacion serving as the convergence of agricultural and aquatic products from neighboring towns and provinces — and the Tuguegarao City Commercial Center — formerly known as Mall of the Valley and is located at the Central Business District, receiving the highest daily foot traffic.

+Tuguegarao City recorded an annual regular income of ₱1,282,904,435 (approximately ₱1.28 billion) based on official Bureau of Local Government Finance (BLGF) reports.
+This revenue strength led to its official reclassification as a 2nd-class city.
+According to the Commission on Audit financial reports, Tuguegarao City recorded total assets of ₱3,744,065,734.93.
+Its fiscal capacity is anchored by robust local revenues and external allocations, supported by regular annual revenues exceeding ₱743 million and recent capital infusions like over ₱169 million in development funds.